Best Beaches in Scotland

 8. Gullane Beach, Gullane, East Lothian

 Gullane is primarily known for its fabulous links golf courses, but we think the magnificent beach is an attraction that you simply can’t miss out on.
 Fantastic views of the Firth of Forth await, with the estuary generating a gust or two from time to time.
 This makes the sand a great place to bring your kite, and windsurfers will always be seen out at sea.
 Walking is the best for bringing the place to life.

 You’ll appreciate the fresh sea air on a leg stretch to Gullane Point.
 Restaurants and pubs cater for what is generally an affluent area, with much of the population commuting in and out of Edinburgh daily.
 It’s easy to tie in a visit to the capital city with a few hours on this beach in Scotland.

-Seacliff Beach, East Lothian
+9. Seacliff Beach, near North Berwick, East Lothian

 Seacliff Beach is hidden behind bushy cliffs in a quiet corner of East Lothian.
 The sand is partially met by rocks before it merges with the sea, with several pools forming as it arches around the eastern shores of Scotland.
 A narrow path affords you access to the sand, revealing a stunning view and plenty of quirky features.

 The beach is home to a tiny harbour, thought to be the smallest in the UK.
 Created in the 19th-century, it was carved out of the sandstone rock that lines this shore.
 There are two castles to be discovered.
 The 16th-century Auldhame requires a bit of digging, literally, as it's hidden in dense woodland.
 Tantallon is much more visible.
 Its tower and ruins are just north of the beach across Oxroad Bay.

 10. Yellowcraig Beach, near North Berwick, East Lothian